 Traders in terrorists’ clothing: Suspending LoC trade a much needed decision

 New Delhi, Apr 25: The action was delayed, but much needed.
-India's decision to suspend trade along the Line of Control was a much needed decision.
+India's decision to suspend trade along the Line of Control (LoC) was a much needed decision.

 Home Ministry officials tell OneIndia that the trade route had been completely taken over by terrorists and hawala operators.
 Money was being pumped in large numbers to fuel unrest in the Valley as well as fund terrorism.